Drewsmits/Courier/README.md

 ### Request Response

 The first line of the HTTP response is the status line and includes a status code and a textual reason phrase.
-See a [list of all HTTP status codes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+See a [list of all HTTP status codes][].

 ## What makes a good network framework?